angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 In our example, a single `HeroService` instance is shared among the `HeroesComponent` and its `HeroListComponent` children.

-However, Angular DI is an hierarchical injection system, which means that nested injectors can create their own service instances.
+However, Angular DI is a hierarchical injection system, which means that nested injectors can create their own service instances.
 Learn more about that in the [Hierarchical Injectors](./hierarchical-dependency-injection.html) chapter.